jiqiang/rustbyexample/README.md

 #### 8.3 Hash Maps

 Like vectors, hash maps are homogeneous: all of the keys must have the same type, and all of the values must have the same type.

+# 9. Error Handling

+Rust groups errors into two major categories: *recoverable* and *unrecoverable* errors.
+For a recoverable error, such as a file not found error, it’s reasonable to report the problem to the user and retry the operation.
+Unrecoverable errors are always symptoms of bugs, like trying to access a location beyond the end of an array.

+#### 9.1 Unrecoverable Errors with panic!

+ The key to reading the backtrace is to start from the top and read until you see files you wrote.
+That’s the spot where the problem originated.
+The lines above the lines mentioning your files are code that your code called; the lines below are code that called your code.

+ #### 9.2 Recoverable Errors with Result

+ *Match guard* is an extra condition on a match arm that further refines the arm’s pattern.
+This condition must be true for that arm’s code to be run; otherwise, the pattern matching will move on to consider the next arm in the `match`.

+ The reason you use `ref` to create a reference in a pattern instead of `&` will be covered in detail in Chapter 18.
+In short, in the context of a pattern, `&` matches a reference and gives you its value, but `ref` matches a value and gives you a reference to it.

+ Using `expect` instead of `unwrap` and providing good error messages can convey your intent and make tracking down the source of a panic easier.

+ Error values taken by `?` go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
+When `?` calls the `from` function, the error type received is converted into the error type defined in the return type of the current function.
+This is useful when a function returns one error type to represent all the ways a function might fail, even if parts might fail for many different reasons.

+ The `?` operator can only be used in functions that have a return type of `Result`, because it is defined to work in the same way as the match expression.

+#### 9.3 To `panic!` or Not to `panic!`

+ It’s advisable to have your code panic when it’s possible that your code could end up in a bad state.